Davismk3/FDM-solvers-wave-and-schrodinger/README.md

 # Waves
 # Quantum and Classical Wave Equation Solvers

 This repository provides Python implementations for solving the time-dependent Schrödinger equation and a classical wave equation, both using finite difference methods.
 Inspiration for the quantum solver comes from **Welch Labs**' YouTube series on the Schrödinger equation.
-A `Math.pdf` document is included to detail the mathematical derivations behind these models.
+A `Math.pdf` document is included to detail the equations behind these models.

 ---